sonata-project/SonataUserBundle/Resources/doc/reference/installation.rst

 Prerequisites
 -------------

-PHP 5.3 and Symfony 2 are needed to make this bundle work; there are also some Sonata dependencies that need to be installed and configured beforehand:
+PHP 7 and Symfony 2.8 or 3 are needed to make this bundle work; there are also some Sonata dependencies that need to be installed and configured beforehand:

     - `SonataAdminBundle <https://sonata-project.org/bundles/admin>`_
     - `SonataEasyExtendsBundle <https://sonata-project.org/bundles/easy-extends>`_

-You will need to install those in their 2.0 branches (or master if they don't have a similar branch).
+You will need to install those in their 2.0 or 3.0 branches.
 Follow also their configuration step; you will find everything you need in their own installation chapter.

 .. note::
     If a dependency is already installed somewhere in your project or in